jgable/git-at-me/README.md

 - [x] URL parsing
 - [x] Emit proper events with proper info
 - [x] Create index.js that wraps up all the functionality for easy use
+- [x] Create and expose Token and Hook creation wizard
+- [ ] Ask before saving token
-- [ ] Expose createtoken.js helper script
+- [ ] Create secret for webhook based on hash of the token

 ## Getting Started